Being a pastor’s wife is sometimes the only way a woman can be involved in church leadership

 See my post about Captivating here

-3 replies on “Being a pastor’s wife is sometimes the only way a woman can be involved in church leadership”
+3 responses to “Being a pastor’s wife is sometimes the only way a woman can be involved in church leadership”

 Some churches and indeed many men and women are not going to be accepting of the idea of a woman pastor.
 That is just a fact of life.
 Women in those churches who feel called to ministry will generally have to either find a new church or find other ways of ministry.
 My own mother was a pastor’s wife who found many ways to serve.
 It was in some ways a difficult role though as there was a fine balance between doing too much in a church and not doing “enough.”